“Strangers Drowning” by Larissa MacFarquhar

 Altruists don’t shy away from helping strangers, even when it puts their own health and emotional well-being at risk.
 You will see that in Chapter 3 of the Diplomatic Planner, we focus quite heavily on emotion well-being which the author stresses on in parts of her book.
 Be as helpful as you can be by finding the right cause and using the right methods.
 It is possible that you may become overwhelmed by the problems and despairs of the world.
 It isn’t always possible to help people without it wearing you down, psychologically, emotionally and physically.
 Sometimes, you need to limit your efforts in order to protect yourself.
 If you aren’t able to look after yourself in the cause of others, you won’t be much help to others at all.

-Earlier we mentioned the white saviour syndrome where one’s good deeds may be portrayed negatively by others.
 MacFarquhar provides plenty of examples of how some altruists are ridiculed or demonised as anti-heroic or naive.
 Altruistic individuals may also be considered as intrinsically selfish or attention seeking.
 Even Charles Darwin’s theory of evolution is based on the selfish struggle for an individual’s innate need to survive.
 For instance, why would you give up a loaf of bread if you are also hungry?
 Darwin described altruistic behaviour as an act of mutual benefit as helping others is more likely to allow the other person to help you in return.
-In the 90s, sociologist Samuel Oliner published an article that analysed the work on non-Jews helping to save the lives of Jewish people and asked why such people would put their lives at risk, as many of these Jews were not in a position to reciprocate the help.
+In the 90s, sociologist Samuel Oliner published an article that analysed the work of non-Jews helping to save the lives of Jewish people and asked why such people would put their lives at risk.
+Many of these Jews were not in a position to reciprocate the help.
 In the end, his studies made it clear that altruism isn’t always the result of selfish motivations.
 Sometimes, people just want to help others for no motivational reason at all.

 To be a true altruism, we must be willing to sacrifice without the drive of hidden motivations.

 “Strangers Drowning” is recommended for the purposes of the Diplomatic Planner.
 The Diplomatic Planner is a 12-month career development for diplomacy and internationals for professionals looking to explore or grow their expertise in the field.
 Both books are available for purchase via Amazon.
-For further recommendations, insights, case studies and practicable worksheets, please join the Grassroot Diplomat Diplomatic Academy via: www.grassrootdiplomat.org/register
+For further recommendations, insights, case studies and practical worksheets, please join the Grassroot Diplomat Online Academy via: www.grassrootdiplomat.org/register